locnnil/workshop/docs/how-to/git-workshop.rst

        channel: latest/stable

-Next, you launch the redefined workshop to work on the problem:
+Next, launch the redefined workshop to work on the problem:

 .. code-block:: console